 This model, like many of its contemporaries, has the ability to choose the brew volume and strength, and can be set to begin the grind and brew process before you even get out of bed.

 Lastly, Cuisinart was nice enough to include a carbon water filter in the water reservoir.
 Water with a high calcium concentration (hard water) causes wear over time and even disrupts the brewing process to produce an imbalanced final cup.
 Carbon filters are one of the inexpensive ways of preventing the damage to the machine and your coffee, and Cuisinart takes care of that for you in the DGB-700BC Grind-and-Brew.

 - The burr grinder is top of the line in grinding, finely grinding the beans to be completely even.

 - It does make a perfect cup of coffee.

 - Great value and very easy to operate

-- It is really simple to use, cleaning is easy and it did not take long to grind and brew
+- It is really simple to use, cleaning is easy and and fast

-- A few users have complained about smoke coming from the heating element, melting the plastic and compromising the coffee maker.
+- A few users have complained about smoke coming from the heating element, melting the plastic and compromising the machine.

 - The grinder is a quite loud.